Kikkoman Hon Tsuyu vs Mentsuyu

-As you know, Japanese people sometimes have noodle soups, such as soba and udon, at home.
+As you know, Japanese people sometimes eat noodle soups at home, such as soba and udon.

-For making the broth, many home cooks use a liquid soup base that is available at almost any supermarket in Japan.
+To make the broth, many home cooks use a liquid soup base available at every supermarket in Japan.

-Some overseas people may have used it before because, in recent years, the Japanese soup base is easy to obtain on online marketplaces like Amazon.com.
+Some overseas people may have used it because, nowadays, the Japanese soup base is easy to obtain on online marketplaces like Amazon.

 Mentsuyu

-But in addition, in the market, there are several products with names similar to Mentsuyu, which can also be used to make the broth of Japanese noodles.
+But in addition, in the market, there are several products with names similar to Mentsuyu, which include Kikkoman’s Hon Tsuyu (本つゆ).

 Kikkoman Hon Tsuyu vs. Mentsuyu

-But how does the Hon Tsuyu sauce differ from regular Mentsuyu broth?
-Today, I did research about that, so here let me share it.
+But how does the seasoning sauce differ from regular Mentsuyu broth?
+Today I researched that, and here, I will share the result.

 Mentsuyu (めんつゆ)